-6.4 Possibilities without non-oligarchy
+7.4 Dynamic rationality without non-oligarchy: dictatorial and other oligarchic rules

 To see that Theorem 2 would fail to hold without the condition of non-oligarchy, we give two examples of oligarchic aggregation rules that are dynamically rational with respect to some (or even any) regular rationality-preserving revision operator for some (or even any) non-simple agenda.
 These examples suffice to illustrate the non-redundancy of the non-oligarchy condition in our theorem because oligarchic rules always satisfy universal domain, non-imposition, monotonicity, and systematicity.
 Recall that an oligarchy (as discussed by Gärdenfors 2006, Dietrich and List 2008, and Dokow and Holzman 2010b) is defined by fixing some non-empty set $M \subseteq N$ of individuals (the "oligarchs") such that, for every profile $\langle J_1, ..., J_n \rangle \in \mathcal{J}^n$, we have